-Outcome 2 - (the SAT) Develop personal ideas and an individual art process through ongoing exploration and experimentation and reflect on developing ideas and use of materials and techniques.
-Develop and refine skills and ideas and create a final artwork.
-Use Analytical Frameworks to reflect on your art process
+Outcome 2 - (the SAT) Develop personal ideas and an individual art process through ongoing exploration and experimentation.
+Reflect on developing ideas, aesthetic qualities and use of materials and techniques.
+Develop, refine and resolve skills and ideas to create a finished artwork and use Analytical Frameworks to reflect on your process.

-Outcome 1 - Discuss art ideas and related issues and examine and develop personal points of view.
+Outcome 1 - Discuss art ideas and related issues in art.
+Examine and develop personal points of view.
 Investigate one art issue in depth and use artworks and commentaries to support your own viewpoint.

-Outcome 2 - (the SAT) Continue to build upon the personal ideas and concepts from Unit 3.
-Refine and resolve ideas, aesthetic qualities and skills to produce a body of work and a second final artwork.
-Document art process in the visual diary.
+Outcome 2 - (the SAT) Continue to build upon personal ideas and concepts from Unit 3.
+Refine and resolve ideas, aesthetic qualities and skills to produce a a second final artwork and body of work.
+Use Analytical Frameworks to document the art process in the visual diary.

-- Want the option of their theme/ concept evolving - Want to create final artworks in both Unit 3 & 4 - Are interested in the role of art in society and how other artists create work and explore ideas - Like to investigate their own thoughts and feelings and want to develop a visual language - Are interested in how artworks can convey different ideas to different audiences - Want to develop and refine their art skills and use of creative forms of expression
+- Want the option of their theme/ concepts evolving as their art process progresses - Are eager to create a final artwork in both semesters unlike Studio Art (2 x final artworks in unit 4) - Are interested in the role of art in society and how other artists create work and explore ideas - Like to investigate their own thoughts and feelings and want to develop their visual language - Are interested in how artworks convey different ideas to different audiences - Want to develop and refine their art skills and use of creative forms of expression

-Folio subject: YES - All work documented in the visual diary - along with final artworks this forms the Folio
+Folio subject: YES - All work is documented in the visual diary.
+Along with final artworks this forms the Folio